Exploiting Intrinsic Kinematic Null Space for Supernumerary Robotic Limbs Control: Experimental Campaign

-As introduced in \sect\ref{SEC:ExpReal}, we compared the time in picking and placing object with the system proposed in~\cite{hussain2017soft}.
-Opening and closing the extra-finger with a push-button located in the hand not involved in the task was considered the easiest and fastest way for commanding the wearable robot.
-For each user and for each object we report the time needed to accomplish the task.
-Exploiting the IKK-based approach, users took on average 8.94$\pm$3.26 \si{s} to accomplish a pick-and-place task (failed attempts are not considered), while they needed 6.34$\pm$0.71 \si{\s} when repeating the task with the ring-based controller.
+\pg{Results} As a first result, users took on average 8.94$\pm$3.26 \si{s} to accomplish the pick-and-place task when exploited the IKNS control (there were 12 failed attempts out of 100 trials which are not considered in the average accomplish time), while they needed on average 6.34$\pm$0.71 \si{\s} when they executed the task with the ring, regardless of the particular object.
 As expected, elapsed times in the latter case are lower for all the users and for all the objects.
 The reason why this is not a surprising result is that people are generally familiar with controlling robotic devices using buttons.
-Moreover, the small standard deviation recorded among the trials further highlights the predisposition of users in using this interface and confirms that this is the best case to compare with.
-Differently, the IKK-based control system has larger standard deviations.
-We interpreted this aspect as an index of the fact that users need more time and more practice to gain further confidence and acquaintance with the system.
-Finally, it is worth noticing that the higher number of failures of object~I (\iec the apple) was due to the particular shape of the object.
+Moreover, the small standard deviation among the trials further highlights the predisposition of users in using this interface and confirms its effectiveness for comparison purposes.
+Differently, the IKNS strategy presents larger standard deviations.
+We interpreted this aspect as an indication of the fact that users need more time and more practice to gain further confidence and acquaintance with the system in real scenarios.
+Finally, it is worth noticing that the higher number of failures (4 failures out of 10 trials) was observed with object~I (\iec the apple), and it was reasonably due to the particular shape of the object.
 All the other objects have at most one failure.

 To reinforce our hypothesis, we conducted a statistical analysis on the data.
-Times needed for moving each object with the ring and with the IKK-based control were compared.
+Times needed for moving each object with the ring and with the IKNS control were compared.
 Trials in which users failed were removed and not considered in the analysis.
 Data were neither normally distributed, nor symmetrical with respect to the median.
 Thus an exact sign test was used to compare the performance differences among the two trials.
-Outcomes of the test confirmed that performing the trials with the IKK-based controller elicited a statistically significant median increase in time (\SI{1.44}{\s}) compared to the ring modality, $p < 0.01$.
+Outcomes of the test confirmed that performing the trials using the IKNS elicited a statistically significant median increase in time (\SI{1.44}{\s}) compared to the ring modality, $p < 0.01$.